Saranraj0224/studyx/HOSTING_GUIDE.md

 - Regular security updates through Supabase

 ### 3. Authentication
-- Email verification is recommended
+- Email confirmation can be enabled for production
 - Consider adding 2FA for enhanced security
 - Monitor for suspicious login attempts